Anti-Assyrian sentiment: Iraq

+for opposing the government’s Arabization policies.

-After the Invasion of Iraq and fall of Saddam Hussein, Assyrians became victims of Islamist violence.
-During the period of 2003-2013, there were increasing amounts of Church attacks, beheadings, and bombings of Assyrians.
+After the Invasion of Iraq and the fall of Saddam Hussein, Assyrians became victims of Islamist violence.
+During the period of 2003–2013, there were increasing amounts of Church attacks, beheadings, and bombings of Assyrians.

-After the Fall of Mosul, ISIS demanded that Assyrian Christians living in the city convert to Islam, pay jizyah, or face execution, by July 19, 2014.
+After the Fall of Mosul, ISIS demanded that Assyrian Christians living in the city convert to Islam, pay jizyah, or face execution by 19 July 2014.
 ISIS leader Abu Bakr al-Baghdadi further noted that Christians who do not agree to follow those terms must "leave the borders of the Islamic Caliphate" within a specified deadline.
 This resulted in a complete Assyrian exodus from Mosul, marking the end of 1,800 years of continuous Christian presence.
 A church mass was not held in Mosul for the first time in nearly 2 thousand years.

+In 2020, a political party called "Hawpa" was established in Erbil.
+The party's ideology is based on the Hîwa Party (1939 – 1946) and the Kajik Party (1959 – 1975), both of which were founded on the basis of fascism and Nazism.
+The party has previously used social media platforms to express beliefs that Arabs should be expelled from the Kurdish region, while Assyrians and Turkmen should be subject to genocide.
+In 2025, two Assyrian organizations in Europe sent a joint letter to the KRG denouncing their recognition of the party as an organization and continued targeting of Assyrians and non-Kurdish groups.

+On April 1, 2025, during Kha b-Nisan celebrations in the city of Duhok, two Assyrians were injured by a Syrian refugee in what is believed to have been an Islamist terror attack.
+The attacker initially hid the weapons in a bag until making his way to the scene of the parades for the Assyrian New Year.
+An Assyrian flag that had been stained with blood was waved during the rest of the parade as a symbol of resilience and was also present in social media videos.
+After the attack, celebrations of Akitu continued as planned, with attendees continuing to wave flags and perform traditional dances.
+The attack was greatly condemned by members of the Assyrian community, particularly in the diaspora, who faced a wave of hate speech on social media following the attack.
+The event also sparked concerns about the safety of Assyrians who remain in Iraq, and the willingness of the diaspora to make returns to live in the country or visit for celebrations.